complexity.zone Helix Harmonic Analyzer

 - Pick up the Helix, lift to eye-height and look down the Helix's axis, keeping the heavier side at the bottom.

-- Position a blue slider on each slide such that it forms a circle (when looking down the axis) on the top side (the lighter side), making sure the edge of the circle crosses the axis.
+- Position a blue slider on each rod such that it forms a circle (when looking down the axis) on the top side (the lighter side), making sure the edge of the circle crosses the axis.

 Result - the amplitude: The diameter of the resulting circle is the amplitude of the first harmonic.